Help is on the way!

 Understanding how narcissism presents in older adults is the first step toward protecting yourself and getting the right support, whether you are the aging individual or a family member providing care.

-Key Takeaways: NPD is a lifelong personality disorder.
+Key Takeaways: NPD is a lifelong personality disorder that does not go away with age.
 Research shows up to 15% of community-dwelling older adults and 58% of nursing home residents have diagnosable personality disorders.
-Narcissistic traits can worsen with age as seniors confront physical decline, loss of independence, and social isolation.
+Narcissistic traits can worsen as seniors confront physical decline, loss of independence, and social isolation.
+The overlap between narcissism and dementia creates additional complexity for families navigating caregiving.
+This article covers how NPD changes with age, the narcissism-dementia connection, and strategies for protecting yourself while providing care.

 GET STARTED TODAY